krbhattarai/krbhattarai.github.io/_pages/publications.md

 #### Conference Discussions::
 - 2023 Financial Management Association, Discussion of "A dynamic trade-off theory with corporate and personal taxes" By Jingxiong (Tony) Hu
-- 2023 Southern Finance Association, Discussion of “CEO Inside Debt and the Divestiture Decision” By Duong
 - 2023 Southern Finance Association, Discussion of “CEO Inside Debt and the Divestiture Decision” By Duong Pham, Aigbe Akhigbe, Eric Brisker, and Ann Marie Whyte